There are no universal global standards for the manufacturing of pet food worldwide.

 - China (very loose)

 But what we did find surprising is how closely Canada's pet food manufacturing practices resemble the looseness of those in China rather than the USA.
-Here’s everything you must know.

 USA vs Europe vs Canada vs China

-What Are Manufacturing Standards and Regulations?
+What are Manufacturing Standards and Regulations?

-On the very surface of it, manufacturing standards and regulations are designed to ensure that companies manufacture dog food that is safe for consumption.
+On the very surface of it, pet food manufacturing standards and regulations are designed to ensure that companies manufacture dog food that is safe for consumption.

-Pet Food Manufacturing Regulations in the U.S.A.
+USA's Pet Food Manufacturing Regulations

 In the United States, dog food manufacturing is regulated by the Food and Drug Administration (FDA) and its subsidiary Center for Veterinary Medicine (CVM) in the same way that animal feed is regulated.